WellnessLab/trackers_api/README.md

 MiBandScanner miBandScanner = new MiBandScanner();
 MiBand miBand;
 ```
-Then, define a `ScanCallback` that will take care the device when the Bluetooth scanner found it.
+Then, define a `ScanCallback` that will take care of the device when the Bluetooth scanner found it.
 ```java
 final ScanCallback scanCallback = new ScanCallback() {
 	@Override